 Villiers School – Exam Results

-Additionally, academic success at Villiers has been recognized by the SEC, with a number of students achieving ‘highest grade’ awards in subjects such as Economics, Technology and German.
+Additionally, academic success at Villiers has been recognized by the SEC in recent years, with a number of students achieving ‘highest grade’ awards in subjects such as Economics, Technology and German.

 Further Education Destinations

 98% of our students typically progress to third level education each year.
 Most of these would attend Irish universities, applying through the CAO, but because of the increasingly international nature of our school, growing numbers of Villiers students pursue university courses overseas, applying through UCAS, UNICAS, or directly to universities.
 Several recent graduates are currently studying overseas in Spain, Germany, Thailand, Italy, Poland, the UK, the USA, and the Netherlands.
 Villiers School supports globally-minded students who wish to apply to overseas universities.

 The following links show how the Leaving Certificate points are calculated for entrance to UK Universities: Qualifax / UCAS Tariff Points / UCAS Tariff Calculator

 - 480 Points is equivalent to 3 x A* (UK A Levels)